bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-22-lovers-rock.md

 One scene of particular brilliance involves a long take of a heaving dancefloor, the DJ playing Janet Kay’s 1979 hit ‘Silly Games’.
 The crowd knows the song word for word, and after it ends, there is a communal a capella.
 The shuffling of feet and swinging of arms become graceful, balletic, and the camera’s close attention pulls the viewer into this world, to experience it through the Black gaze.
 As Kay’s honeyed tones are replaced by those of the dancing crowd – eyes closed and smiles beaming – it feels as though one is in the room.
 The immense house, where most of the drama occurs, is a haven: as the party develops, it is clear that beyond its walls the threat of violence is never far off.
 However, McQueen is not afraid to critique Black patriarchy here, as sexual assault creeps into the frame.
 Both joyful and at times sinister, the raucous and adrenaline-fuelled celebration in _Lovers Rock_ depicts a microcosm of different Black lives in Britain’s past.

 The focal point though, is Martha and Franklyn’s instant magnetism, which develops into an all-night romance as they dance and converse.
 Through their storyline, McQueen shows us a life-like, yet magical, relationship between two young people.
 It is uncommon to see such an accurate depiction of conversations in patois, which highlight the sense of significance and community in finding one’s kindred.
 In one striking scene, when the two lovers are interrupted as they retreat to his workplace, Franklyn’s speech slips from his usual musical, almost Shakespearean patois into a cockneyfied accent to appease his white boss.
 This may sound mundane – in a way it is – but it emphasises how exceptional this film is, making my heart swell with joy, recognition, and sadness.
 It arrives at a high point, the vivacity of the house party giving way to an oasis of calm.
 One sequence in particular endures, a morning bike ride that becomes an emblem of bliss and sanctuary in a divided city.
-In this lovely film, Steve McQueen proudly declares that Black love rocks.
+In this lovely film, Steve McQueen proudly declares that Black love rocks.<br>

-Nadine Deller, _Sight & Sound_, December 2020
+**Nadine Deller, _Sight & Sound_, December 2020**

-<![endif]-->

-**Lovers Rock**
+**LOVERS ROCK**<br>
 _Directed by_: Steve McQueen
 _©_: Small Axe Productions Ltd
 _A_ Turbine Studios _production_
 _A_ Lammas Park _production_
 _In association with_: Amazon Studios, Emu Films, BBC Studios Distribution, Six Temple Productions
 _Presented by_: BBC Films
-_Executive Producers_: Tracey Scoffield,

-David Tanner, Steve McQueen, Lucy Richer
+_Executive Producers_: Tracey Scoffield, David Tanner, Steve McQueen, Lucy Richer
 _Executive Producer_: Rose Garnett
 _Produced by_: Anita Overland, Michael Elliott
 _Line Producer_: Robyn Forsythe
 _Associate Producer_: Helen Bart
-_Associate Producer for Turbine Studios_:
+_Associate Producer for Turbine Studios_: Charlotte Andrews

-Charlotte Andrews
 _Associate Producer for Lammas Park_: Susan Dolan
 _Production Co-ordinator_: Liane Escorza
 _Supervising Location Manager_: Elliott Meddings